Cochrane welcomes comments on Cochrane Reviews and protocols published in the Cochrane Database of Systematic Reviews (CDSR).

 Receiving and responding to comments

 Comments on a Cochrane Review or Protocol can be received at any time after publication and will be sent to the Feedback Editor and the Managing Editor of the responsible Cochrane Group (CRG), following initial screening by Wiley editors.
-Screening by Wiley editors content of a Cochrane Review (e.g. comments about the website functionality, access, or display), comments that are offensive, nonsensical, or inconsequential, and comments that arise from system errors or system testing (e.g. duplicate entries).
+Comments on Editorials are passed directly to the Cochrane Editorial & Methods Department.
+Screening looks for: comments that are not about the Cochrane Review (e.g. comments about the website functionality, access, or display); comments that are offensive, nonsensical, or spam; and comments that arise from system errors or system testing (e.g. duplicate entries).
 These comments are dealt with and replied to (or discarded) by Wiley editorial or production staff.

 The CRG should appoint a Feedback Editor and establish processes for handling comments they receive, track the progress of each comment and any decisions made on how the comment is handled.
 The Feedback Editor's main task is to assess and edit comments, advise the CRG on a course of action.
 The Managing Editor's main task is to publish the comment and any associated changes to the Review or Protocol, and assist the Feedback Editor in communication with the review authors.